Research Interests & Experience

 I actively advocate for and promote enhancing communication in healthcare, shared decision-making, and patient rights.
 As a patient advocate, I participated in various related events organized by the American Medical Association, the American Society of Clinical Oncology, and the European Society for Medical Oncology.

-In addition, I actively advocate and optimize the rehabilitation of people with spinal cord injury and breast cancer, and have collaborated with the American Academy of Communication and in Healthcare and the Brain & Spinal Cord Injury Research Center at TUMS.
+In addition, I actively advocate for and optimize rehabilitation of people with spinal cord injury and breast cancer, and have collaborated with the American Academy of Communication and in Healthcare and the Brain & Spinal Cord Injury Research Center at TUMS.
 Moreover, I volunteered as a link worker providing social prescribing, and addressing the social determinants of health for these patients to enhance their quality of life and care.

 I obtained numerous certifications and continuing professional education credits on healthcare issued by the American Medical Association, Centers for Disease Control and Prevention, Stanford Medicine, Harvard Medical School, University of Washington, University at Minnesota, Global Health Training Centre, American Society of Clinical Oncology, European School of Oncology, Quebec Ministry of Health and Social Services, and World Health Organization among others.